-There is a good chance that your indoor cat will reach old age and with that brings some changes.
+There is a good chance that your indoor cat will reach old age and that brings some changes.

 This is one I have huge experience with due to my old cat Holly.
 I got her at 16 and had her until she was almost 21.
-Every 2 to 3 weeks I’d have to carry her to the vets to get her claws clipped come rain come shine, come ice or a bad back, up the hill I went for the 2 miles round trip with her tucked cozily in her basket.
+Every 2 to 3 weeks I’d have to carry her to the vets to get her claws clipped come rain come shine, come ice, or a bad back, up the hill, I went for the 2 miles round trip with her tucked cozily in her basket.

 Holly’s claws were always getting caught in things and it became quite dangerous.
 I was worried that she would do herself harm and twist something.
 She would just pull back making matters worse.

 Holly had arthritis so she didn’t move around much so she wasn’t scratching or reducing them down so much.
-Sometimes older cats have difficulty with grooming themselves and this can cause an issue with the claws as in the case of Holly.
+Sometimes older cats have difficulty grooming themselves and this can cause an issue with the claws as in the case of Holly.

 In addition, her caws became thick and brittle as they were weaker and broke more often, so needed more trimming.

-Also, if claws are left their own devices are not run down through wear and tear the claw becomes long like an ingrown toenail and curves back on itself and can be very painful for your cat as it can press into their paw pads.
+Also, if claws are left on their own devices and are not run down through wear and tear the claw becomes long like an ingrown toenail and curves back on itself and can be very painful for your cat as it can press into their paw pads.

 Something that I didn’t realize at the time but learned was that she could have a flat cat scratcher if she were struggling with a vertical one.
 While this does not make the claws blunt it actually sharpens them it does stop them from growing too long.